Refinance Calculator

 Net savings over time – after switching costs

-Interest saved minus total switching costs at each point in time.
-Negative means you are still recouping the switching costs; positive means you are ahead.
+Interest saved minus total switching costs at each checkpoint.
+Negative means switching costs are still being recouped; positive means you are ahead.

 Disclaimer and Important Information